-As ominous as it sounds, Death Valley National park is a remarkable landscape of unmatched beauty, characterized by miles of deep sand dunes, colorful rocks and canyons, and assortment of endemic wildlife and one-of-a-kind evaporative salt elements.
-Visitors to this unique park will also find a wreath of relics from its lengthy history that offer a glimpse into the harsh life of the area’s early settlers and native inhabitants, including metal ore mines, charcoal kilns, ghost towns, petroglyphs and ancient Shoshone foot trails.
+Visitors to Death Valley National Park will also find a wreath of relics from its long history that offer a glimpse into the harsh life of the area’s early settlers and native inhabitants, including metal ore mines, charcoal kilns, ghost towns, petroglyphs, and ancient Shoshone foot trails.

-Beatty is just seven miles from Death Valley and often referred to as the “Gateway to Death Valley.”
-Looking at a map, visitors will find several Death Valley National Park features listed, including the Funeral Mountains, Hell’s Gate, Starvation Canyon, Dead Man Pass and Coffin Peak.
-Sounds pretty serious, right?
+Looking at a map, visitors will find several Death Valley National Park features listed, including the Funeral Mountains, Hell’s Gate, Starvation Canyon, Dead Man Pass, Golden Canyon, Ubehebe Crater, Mosaic Canyon, Salt Creek, Zabriskie Point, Mesquite Flat Sand Dunes, and Coffin Peak.
 Interestingly, the area was named Death Valley after a group of European-Americans became stuck in the valley in 1849 while looking for a shortcut to the legendary goldfields of California.
 Although only one member of their camp periled, the name Death Valley stuck.